egerhether/inf-ae/README.md

 This repository contains serveral already preprocessed datasets ready for inference.
 If you wish to preprocess data yourself, we recommend sourcing datasets (except Douban) from [RecSysDatasets](https://github.com/RUCAIBox/RecSysDatasets).
 Each dataset (under `conversion_tools/usage`) will have instructions on preprocessing the raw data into format understood by the `preprocess.py` script.
 After converting datasets using these instructions place them under `data/<dataset_name>` under names `<dataset_name>.inter` (and if dataset contains it) `<dataset_name>_original.item`.

 For Douban, original authors use a different source of the datasets than the repository we use.
 For that reason you can obtain the dataset at [Kaggle](https://www.kaggle.com/datasets/fengzhujoey/douban-datasetratingreviewside-information).
 Dataset used in the original paper and thus in our reproduction is the movie portion in the source above, so please download `moviereviews_cleaned.txt` and `movies_cleaned.txt`.
-Then run
+Place them under `data/douban/douban_dataset` Then run
 ```
+cd data/douban
-python <script_for_douban>.py
+python preprocess_movies_only.py
 ```
 to prepare the data for further preprocessing.

 ## Usage